sjang1594/UMSL/CS5130/project/README.md

-# CS5130 - Project : Robot Cleaner
+# CS5130 - Project : Robot Cleaner Guide Planner

 This is robotics problem, where the robot has to do certain task as following :
 1. The robot has to find the shortest path to get rid of the dust and dirt